 Populations of P. syringae and SRP species complexes in the Durance River catchment are composed of both pandemic and endemic genotypes representing bacterial groups with and without known pathogenic potential

-As previously reported (Ben Moussa et al., 2022), the 582 SRP strains isolated from the catchment and identified at species level based on MLST analysis were composed of Pectobacterium (94% of SRP strains from the Durance catchment) and Dickeya (6%) species.
+As previously reported (Ben Moussa et al., 2022), the 582 SRP strains isolated from the catchment and identified at species level based on multi-locus sequence typing analysis were composed of Pectobacterium (94% of SRP strains from the Durance catchment) and Dickeya (6%) species.
 Pectobacterium populations were dominated by species that have no reported epidemiological importance including P. versatile (known to be associated with a wide range of plants) and P. aquaticum (not known to be pathogenic) constituting 47% and 40%, respectively, of the Pectobacterium strains isolated (Ben Moussa et al., 2022).
 In contrast, important Pectobacterium pathogens described on crop such as P. atrosepticum or P. brasiliense were rarely detected or absent.
 For Dickeya populations (6% of the SRP population), D. oryzae (pathogenic mainly on monocots but also on potato) constituted 72% of the Dickeya isolates.
 Among the few Dickeya strains, all belong to species of known epidemiological importance including D. oryzae, D. fangzhongdai, D. solani, D. dianthicola, and D. dadantii.
 (Ben Moussa et al., 2022).

 For Psy, identification was based on phylogroups (PG) and haplotypes within PGs.
 For these PGs and haplotypes we could then associate them with likely epidemiological behaviors based on previous descriptions.
 Phylogenetic characterization was conducted for 5436 colonies isolated here that were putative Psy.
 For these colonies, based on criteria described in material and methods, 2628 could be attributed to known phylogroups of Psy based on comparison with a 388 bp segment of the cts gene for 910 strains in the reference data set, and were used to study Psy diversity.
 The strains that were not attributed to known phylogroups of P. syringae might indeed be within the P. syringae complex but they were not included in the analyses here because of current taxonomic uncertainties.
 Strains were identified as belonging to PG01 (9.34 % of all strains), PG02 (45.04 %), PG03 (0.16 %), PG04 (1.30 %), PG07 (13.68 %), PG09 (8.00 %), PG10 (11.60 %), PG12 (0.05 %), PG13 (10.12 %) and PG15 (0.57 %).
 In contrast to SRP species where only P. versatile was distributed throughout the catchment and other species were mostly in the southern part of the catchment (Ben Moussa et al., 2022), six PGs of Psy (PG01, 02, 7, 9, 10 and 13) were detected at 19-21 of the 21 sampling sites.
 The other PGs that each constituted only about 1% or less of the Psy population were found at fewer sites (at 13 sites for PG04 and PG015; two sites for PG03 and PG12).